-Therefore the answer is b - cost centre 114 Physics = price group B and cost centre 122 Mathematics = C2.
+The answer is d - LDCS code EB Economics / Business = price group D, LDCS code JK Fashion / Textiles / Clothing (Craft) = C1.
 The FTE is split between the relevant price groups in proportion to the teaching.

-6. If the student in question 5 was to take a sandwich year out, what price group(s) would this year be recorded in?
+6. If the student in question 5 was to take a sandwich year out, what price group would this year be recorded in?

-Price group C2 for the whole year.
-Note, it is recorded in Table 2 Sandwich as whole years, but in our funding calculations, sandwich years only count as 0.5 FTE each.
-(See specific rules in Annexes E and G for sandwich years out.)
+Price group C2 for the whole year, but only 0.5 FTE.
+(Specific rules in Annexes E and G for sandwich years out).

-Annex J: Long years of instance
+Annex J: Long years of course

-- 7. A full-time student on a foundation degree studies for 47 weeks in the year of instance, 10 of which are work-based study.
+7. A full-time student on a foundation degree studies for 47 weeks in the year of course, 10 of which are work-based study.
 Is this year:

-- a) Standard length

-- b) a long year

-Standard length - the period of study is 37 weeks.
+a) standard length b) a long year Standard length - period of study is 37 weeks.

-If the year of instance is 45 weeks or more in length because of a period of work based study, then the year of instance is not counted as long.
-This applies to both learning in the workplace and work experience, including work placements
+If the year of course is 45 weeks or more in length because of a period of work based study, then the year of course is not counted as long.
+This applies to both learning in the workplace and work experience, including work placements.

-- 8. Similarly, a full-time student on a foundation degree studies for 47 weeks in the year of instance entirely in the workplace.
-Is this year: - a) standard length - b) a long year - a) Standard length as they are studying in the workplace.
+8. Similarly, a full-time student on a foundation degree studies for 47 weeks in the year of course entirely in the workplace.
+Is this year:

+a) standard length b) a long year a) Standard length - as they are studying in the workplace.